 Example 1: Creating a Logo for a Coffee Shop

 However, you may not like some of the elements that Midjourney added to your logo.
 For example, you may think that the cup is too generic, or that the bean is too small.
-You can use negative prompts to remove or reduce these elements from your logo.
+You can use midjourney negative prompt to remove or reduce these elements from your logo.

 Example 2: Creating a Portrait of an Celebrity